-- Prof. Leah Woods, Associate Professor of Art, is the spring 2019 Resident Faculty Director for the London Program.
+- Prof. Lucy Salyer, Professor of History, is the spring 2020 Resident Faculty Director for the London Program.

 UNH London Program students will take 5 courses for a total of 17 credits.
 This includes two mandatory classes taught by the UNH faculty resident director (COLA 653 and COLA 670) and three courses as chosen from the Regent's University Liberal Studies Programme.
 A student's semester course load will look like the following:

 1) COLA 653: Introduction to British Culture (4 credits).
 Required, taught by the UNH faculty resident director.
 Description: Why do the British say “Sorry” for everything?
 What is the role of the monarchy?
 Does the British class system still exist?
 What is it like being British-born of Indian parents?
 How many languages are spoken in London?
 What is a stiff upper lip anyway?
 These are only a tiny fraction of the questions that will surface during your stay in London.
 Through class discussions, readings, written ruminations, and excursions, you will in this course explore a range of cultural elements and challenges unique to the United Kingdom in general and London in particular, from the light (British etiquette) to the substantial (the impact of immigration).